folio-org/mod-meta-storage/README.md

 This software is distributed under the terms of the Apache License, Version 2.0.
 See the file "[LICENSE](LICENSE)" for more information.

+## DEPRECATED

+This project is renamed to [mod-reservoir](https://github.com/folio-org/mod-reservoir)

 ## Introduction

 A service that provides a clustering storage of metadata for the purpose of consortial re-sharing.
 Optimized for fast storage and retrieval performance.